Composers’ Competition 2020

-The Society of Recorder Players is pleased to announce its first Composers Competition, adjudicated by Jonathan Dove.
+The Society of Recorder Players is pleased to announce its first Composer’s Competition, an international competition adjudicated by Jonathan Dove.
 Four compositions will be short-listed in each category.
 BLOCK4 will prepare, then rehearse with the composer and perform the works in the final round at the National SRP Festival on 13 April 2019.
 Finalists will receive a high quality recording of BLOCK4’s performance of their work.

 There are two categories: